 The late Thomas J. Pressly (PhD., Harvard, 1950) was a Professor of American History at the University of Washington, Seattle.
 A member of the faculty from 1949 until his retirement in 1986, and a specialist in Southern and Civil War history, Professor Pressly’s career spanned nearly four decades.
 During that period he taught nearly 20,000 students.
 His many publications included Americans Interpret Their Civil War (1954) and Voices from the House Divided: The United States Civil War as Personal Experience (1995).
 Professor Pressly passed away on April 3, 2012 in Seattle, Washington.

-New York Times Article on the Lynching of George Smith, Obion County, April 1931.
 In 1931 twelve year old Thomas J. Pressly witnessed the lynching of George Smith in Union City, the county seat of Obion County, Tennessee.
-Now a University of Washington historian and … Read MoreEyewitness to Terror: The Lynching of a Black Man in Obion County, Tennessee in 1931
+Now a University of Washington historian and Professor Emeritus, Dr. Pressley describes that lynching in the article below.
+When I was … Read MoreEyewitness to Terror: The Lynching of a Black Man in Obion County, Tennessee in 1931